 This is a follow up story for The Nut Button.
-If you're interested in reading how they got started, published about 2 years ago, check it out here.
+If you're interested in reading how they got started, published over 2 years ago, check it out here.

 Hello again!
 Remind us who you are and what business you started.

 Hey Starter Story — we’re Davis + James, the pair behind The Nut Button, a push-button toy that leverages the virality of a meme.
 Since our last feature on Starter Story in 2019, we’ve grown our single-SKU store into an international business with over 8 SKUS selling in seven countries.
 We’re excited in 2020 to be approaching a huge milestone: a million in revenue to date.